zhenya123/TravelBlog/README.md

 ## Notes about running

 1. All the js/css files are included into css/dist/js folders.
 No other imports are needed.
 (I use bootstrap, highcharts and d3 for the maps.)
-2. In order to run the website, the server has to be started in the main folder of the project
+2. In order to run the website, the server has to be started in the main folder of the project (to get around the cross-origin request issue with fetching my GeoJSON data)
- * "http-server" command in a terminal and localhost:8080 in browser
+ * if you have npm installed, just run npm intall -g http-server and then use http-server command to run it. default should be localhost:8080
+ * or use python -m SimpleHTTPServer

-## Next phase Notes
+## Next phase notes

 1. I have functionalities that have the same template but different data.
 Need to find a way to re-use the templates:
  * Country pages htmls